International Business and Cultural Diversity (part 2)

 Sending an email to a foreign email address doesn’t mean that your international business expansion has been initiated.
 We, the writers of this article, were part of the KLM and Alitalia debacle 20 years ago and afterward developed international careers.

-International Business and Cultural Diversity
+International Business Development; International Business and Cultural Diversity

-That experience allowed us to not only look back at the mentioned Dutch-Italian debacle more clearly, but it also made us become even blunter than the average Dutchman: “You cross borders, you bump into cultural differences“.
+That experience allowed us to not only look back at the mentioned Dutch-Italian debacle more clearly, but it also made us even blunter than the average Dutchman: “You cross borders, you bump into cultural differences“.
 You may deny it or brush it off as irrelevant.
 Or, you may recognize it and not like it.

 It doesn’t matter.
 What does matter is International Business and Cultural Diversity.